csbg/SplineOmics/README.md

 - Required: R 4.3.3 or higher
   - Note: This project was developed using R 4.3.3.
 While it should be compatible with newer versions, this is the version guaranteed to work as tested.

-### R Environment
-- This project uses `renv` for managing R package dependencies.
-The `renv.lock` file in the repository ensures you can set up an exact copy of the project's R package environment.

 ## Getting Help